Left and Center: Shannon circa, 1986

 Height and Weight: 3’0″ and 30 pounds

-Distinguishing Characteristics: Caucasian Female, Brown hair, Blue eyes, Shannon has a scar with a length of 4 inches on her abdomen and both of her ears are pierced, Shannon was known to be very shy at the time of her disappearance
+Distinguishing Characteristics: Caucasian Female, Brown hair, Blue eyes, Shannon has a 4-inch scar on her abdomen, both of her ears are pierced, her ears were said to be sensitive at the time of her disappearance

 Clothing/Jewelry Description: A white sundress with blue trim on the hem